Learning Semantic Atomic Skills for Multi-Task Robotic Manipulation: Experiment Details

 \subsection{Training}

-Our framework has three main modules: skill encoder $\phi_\theta$, skill diffusion sampler $\rho_\theta$ and action decoder $\psi_\theta$.
-The skill encoder $\phi_\theta$ is composed of CNN layers and a self-attention block with 6 layers.
-The skill diffusion sampler $\rho_\theta$ is a CNN-based diffusion policy~\cite{chi2023diffusion} with Film-based condition injection.
-And the action decoder $\psi_\theta$ consists of two cross-attention blocks, each with 7 layers.
-Hyperparameters related to policy training are shown in \cref{suppl:Policy}.
+Our framework consists of three main components: the skill encoder $\phi_\theta$, the skill diffusion sampler $\rho_\theta$, and the action decoder $\psi_\theta$.
+The skill encoder comprises several convolutional layers followed by a six-layer self-attention transformer for learning compact atomic skill representations.
+The skill diffusion sampler is implemented using a CNN-based diffusion policy~\cite{chi2023diffusion} with FiLM conditioning to generate skill sequences conditioned on visual observations.
+Finally, the action decoder consists of two cross-attention transformer blocks with seven layers each, which translate predicted skill sequences into executable robot actions.